LuceneX/TextCapture/README.md

 ## Deactivate flask server

-To deactivate Flask server, simply run the command:
+To deactivate Flask server, Simply press **CTRL+C** and run the command to deactivate virtual enviroment:
 ```
 deactivate
 ```